Primary Teeth Chart

 Use Template

-Baby teeth, also known as primary teeth or deciduous teeth, play a crucial role in a child's development.
+Primary teeth, also called baby teeth or deciduous teeth, play a crucial role in a child's development.
 These tiny teeth pave the way for proper speech, chewing, and the eventual eruption of permanent teeth.
-Understanding when these baby teeth fall out, shed, and are replaced by adult teeth is essential for healthcare practitioners and parents alike (Nowak & Casamassimo, 2002).
+Understanding when a baby's teeth fall out, shed, and are replaced by adult teeth is essential for healthcare practitioners and parents to facilitate early prevention and early intervention of dental problems (Nowak & Casamassimo, 2002).

-Baby teeth fall out around age 6, making way for permanent teeth.
+A child's baby teeth begin to fall out around age 6, making way for (larger) permanent teeth.
 The shedding order generally follows the eruption pattern, with the lower central incisors being the first tooth to fall out, followed by the upper central incisors.
-Most children have a complete set of permanent teeth by age 12 or 13, except wisdom teeth, which may erupt later in adolescence or early adulthood.
+Most children have permanent teeth by age 12 or 13, except wisdom teeth, which may erupt later in adolescence or early adulthood.

 A baby tooth erupts following a specific timeline, although slight variations exist among children.
-A tooth eruption chart typically shows the following:
+A tooth eruption chart typically shows the following ages:

 • Upper and lower first molars: Around 13-19 months of age